eldertek/duplicatefinder/README.md

 Each time a new file is uploaded or a file is changed the app automatically checks if a duplicate of this file exists.

 ## Usage

-Beginning with version 0.0.7 the detection of duplicates has changed.
-If you're updating from an older version you don't have to do anything special.
 There are three possible ways duplicates can be detected.
 1. Event-based-detection
    For every new or changed file, Nextcloud creates an internal event.
 The app is listening to these and analyse if the file has a duplicate